CodeReviewDAO/dxd_codereview/Reviews/317 - Integration of LetsGo Wallet with CasperLabs/README.md

 ## Licenses

-_List which Open Source license is used and note anything that's non-standard.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+The project is licensed under MIT license.

 Requirement | Finding
 ------------ | -------------
-OSI-approved open source software license | PASS / FAIL / PASS with Notes
+OSI-approved open source software license | PASS

 ## Contribution Policies

-_Confirm that the project contains a `CONTRIBUTING` and `SECURITY` policy, and optionally an associated `Code of Conduct` policy.
-Confirm that Pull Requests and Issues are enabled on the repository and that generally the Project is set up for public participation.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._

-The project contains a CONTRIBUTING and SECURITY policy that links to a Code of Conduct policy.
+The project contains a CONTRIBUTING and SECURITY policies.
 Pull requests and Issues are enabled.

 Requirement | Finding
 ------------ | -------------
-OSS contribution best practices | PASS / FAIL / PASS with Notes
+OSS contribution best practices | PASS

 # Coding Standards

 ## General Observations

-_Provide any general observations about the project you want to add to your review.
-These can be subjective in nature as well, and do not contribute to your recommendation to pass or fail the submission._
+The project would benefit greatly from a Continuous Integration (CI) Action on GitHub.

+Build process is tedious.
+A build script would make installation process automated and less prone to user errors.

 # Final Conclusion

 _Summarize your final conclusion, and provide your motivation for your recommendation below.
 For example, you may say 'Reviewer recommends that this submission should fail code review, because it does not contain an OSI-approved open source license'_

 # Recommendation